mdziedzic/hr-cohortinator/_PRESS-RELEASE.md

   will be streaming through your retinas and into your visual cortex in no time.

 ## Customer Quote ##
-  > "HR Cohortinator is going to disrupt the way we do pairings"
+  > "HR Cohortinator is going to disrupt the way we do pairings!"

 ## Closing and Call to Action ##
-  > Fasten your seat belts, thanks the powers of iterative development you'll be using the HR Cohortinator in no time.
+  > Fasten your seat belts, thanks to the powers of iterative development you'll be using the HR Cohortinator in no time.